jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-With regards to the third point mentioned earlier, you can now compose and declare Geode properties based on a context (such as your application environment) using Spring profiles.
+With regards to the third point mentioned earlier, you can now compose and declare [vmware-gemfire-short-name] properties based on a context (such as your application environment) using Spring profiles.